 Some companies believe these factors matter on principle.
 Consider a B corp that has gone through high-level standards regarding social and environmental impact to obtain certification and is legally obligated to be socially responsible.

-Other companies have historically been profit-driven, but want to move toward higher levels of ESG accountability.
+Other companies have historically been profit-driven but want to move toward higher levels of ESG accountability.
 In some cases, this is driven by the market.
-Investors are willing to pay a premium for products and services that align with their principles, so adopting ESG criteria is good for business.
-Companies may also feel like they don't need to choose between making money and treating others well.
+When it comes to ESG, investors are willing to pay a premium for products and services that align with their principles, so adopting ESG criteria is good for business.
+In some cases, companies may choose to report ESG ratings because they want to avoid additional SEC scrutiny.

 What Is ESG Reporting?